Chair-of-Indefinite-Studies/sprite-editor/README.md

 Usage
 -----

-The sprite-editor is composed of the following part.
+The sprite-editor is composed of the following parts.

 ### Model